 Since the rubber blend of a tire needs to go through a number of refinement processes before it can be used, each tire shredder machine varies in its internal mechanical design and process.
 Consider the following common types of tire shredding equipment:

 The Benefits Of Investing In A Tire Shredder Include:

 - Rubberized asphalt is widely used to pave roads.

 - Fuel derived from recycling tires is used to produce energy, which burns cleaner than oil and coal and reduces fossil fuel consumption.

 - Rubber-encased rail road ties prove to be highly durable and typically last up to 60-90 years.

 - Repurposed rubber can be used to make shoes, bags, belts, etc., as well as decorative products, furniture, flooring and more.

-Tire shredders available with in feed, discharge, or cross-belt conveyors, vibrating/magnetic/rotary separation, custom stands and hoppers, boom crane and working platforms, modem capabilities, PLC interfacing, explosion proof motors (most models).
+Tire shredders are available with in-feed, discharge, or cross-belt conveyors, vibrating/magnetic/rotary separation, custom stands and hoppers, boom crane and working platforms, modem capabilities, PLC interfacing, explosion-proof motors (most models).